 Catherine Hurt Middlecamp, Co-Principal Investigator

 Catherine Hurt Middlecamp holds a joint faculty appointment in environmental studies and integrated liberal studies at the University of Wisconsin-Madison.
 Her scholarship focuses on designing, teaching, and assessing courses that connect chemistry to real-world issues such as air quality, climate change, and radioactivity.
 For her work, she has received teaching awards at the local, state, and national levels, including the 2011 William E. Bennett Award for Extraordinary Contributions to Citizen Science from the National Center for Science and Civic Engagement.
 Cathy has been with SENCER since its inception in 2000, currently serving as a senior associate, a member of the National Fellowship Board, and a member of the Board of Advisers for GLISTEN.
-With Omie Baldwin, she developed the 2004 SENCER Model course, Chemistry and Ethnicity: Uranium and American Indians.
+With Omie Baldwin, she developed the 2004 SENCER Model course Chemistry and Ethnicity: Uranium and American Indians.
 Cathy is the editor-in-chief for Chemistry in Context, a project of the American Chemical Society that teaches chemistry in the context of real-world issues.
 She has served as the lead author for the chapters on air quality, acid rain, ozone depletion, nuclear energy, and sustainability.
 She is a Fellow of the Association for Women in Science (2003), AAAS (2004), and the American Chemical Society (2009).
-Cathy did her undergraduate studies at Cornell University graduating Phi Beta Kappa and currently is the president-elect for the Alpha Chapter of Phi Beta Kappa at University of Wisconsin-Madison.
+Cathy did her undergraduate studies at Cornell University, graduating Phi Beta Kappa, and currently is the president-elect for the Alpha Chapter of Phi Beta Kappa at the University of Wisconsin-Madison.
 She was awarded a Danforth Fellowship for graduate study and earned her doctorate in chemistry from the University of Wisconsin-Madison in 1976.

 Danielle Kraus Tarka, Deputy Executive Director